 In conclusion, the rice cooker was invented in the early 1950s by Japanese engineer Yoshitada Minami.
 His innovative design and automation revolutionized rice cooking, making it more convenient and ensuring perfectly cooked rice every time.

-See also How to cook the perfect chicken
+See also How long to cook sausages from frozen in oven

 Early beginnings and innovations